 What is a Toyota certified collision center?

 A Toyota certified collision center, also called a Toyota Certified Body & Paint facility, is an auto body shop that has met Toyota Motor North America's requirements for equipment, training, and repair processes.
-These shops are authorized by Toyota to perform collision repairs according to Toyota's published repair procedures.
+This differs from general industry certifications like I-CAR Gold Class, which apply across vehicle makes.
+Toyota's program is make-specific, it focuses narrowly on Toyota and Lexus repair standards.

 Toyota collision center requirements: What shops must meet